Understanding secured and unsecured loans and interest rates

 Here’s a list of common types of unsecured loans:

-Personal loan: Most personal loans are unsecured.5 It's your decision how to use the funds.
-Many people use personal loans to pay for vacations, weddings, home renovations or to start a small business.
+- Personal loan: Many personal loans are unsecured.
+It's your decision how to use the funds.
+Many people use personal loans to consolidate debt, pay for vacations, weddings, home renovations or to start a small business.
 Before you take out a personal loan, you may want to look at how much you'll need to pay each month in installments.
 This can help you decide if the amount can fit into your budget before applying for one.

-Credit card: While you may not typically think of a credit card as a loan, it really is a common type.
-It lets you borrow a certain amount when you buy something with the card, and then you pay that amount back over time.
+- Credit card: While you may not typically think of a credit card as a loan, it really is a common type.
 Most credit cards come with a limit (a certain amount that you can borrow up to before you will be unable to borrow more).

 Secured loans explained

-When you take out a secured loan, you use an asset as collateral such as your home or car.8
+When you take out a secured loan, you use an asset as collateral such as your home or car.

 Because they are secured with collateral, many secured loans offer lower interest rates than unsecured loans.
 There are several common types of secured loans:

-Home equity loan: This is a loan that you take out to cover certain expenses, like home repairs or renovation.9 You use the equity (the part of your home that you actually own) as collateral for the loan.
+- Home equity loan: This is a loan that you take out to cover certain expenses, like home repairs or renovation.8 You use the equity (the part of your home that you actually own) as collateral for the loan.

 When life's changes come (and they will), preparation is usually your best friend.
 Knowing loan basics now can help you make decisions when you reach those turning points.
 By looking at the interest rates, all the types of loans and the collateral involved, you'll be able to take the next steps on your journey through life.
 Happy trails.